Kmalevski/kmalevski.github.io/content/articles/Internship.md

 ![issue4](/articles/article-1/issue4.png)

 ### CAPEv2 source code troubles
 Part of the source code of CAPEv2 did not work properly which made the integration of tools more difficult.It is caused by deprecated code from the past because CAPEv2 comes from Cuckoo sandbox.
-This issue affected a functionality within the CapeV2 sandbox.

-This function is essential because it passes the Process Identifier (PID) of the payload sample to all auxiliary modules, allowing them to execute on the specified process
+This issue affected a functionality within CapeV2 that passes the Process Identifier (PID) of the payload sample to all auxiliary modules, allowing them to execute on the specified process

 ![source_code3](/articles/article-1/source_code_issue3.png)